Equation of Continuity

 The Law of Conservation of Mass states that mass can be neither created or destroyed.
-Using the Mass Conservation Law on a steady flow process - flow where the flow rate don't change over time - through a control volume where the stored mass in the control volume don't change - implements that inflow equals outflow.
+Using the Mass Conservation Law on a steady flow process - flow where the flow rate do not change over time - through a control volume where the stored mass in the control volume do not change - implements that

 The Equation of Continuity and can be expressed as: